 The plan was to keep the drawing always visible in our apartment.
 A reminder of what we were working toward and how much progress we had made so far.

 And most importantly, it gave our struggle a name.
 We now knew the face of the monster we needed to defeat: our very own debt dragon.

 The Way Out

 Slaying a dragon is no small thing.
 But neither is the treasure it guards.
-Once we had our quest laid out before us, we got right to work.
+So once we had our quest laid out before us, we got straight to work.

-Defeating that dragon, and getting ourselves fully out of debt, became our sole focus.
-We were determined to do everything it took to zero out every last penny we owed, as quickly as we could.
+Defeating that dragon, and getting ourselves entirely out of debt, became our sole focus.
+We were determined to do everything it took to zero out every last penny we owed as quickly as possible.

 At first, we hoped to be done in about seven years, before we turned 30.
-Whenever we mentioned this, people told us to be realistic, or that “it doesn’t really work like that.”
-Once we got going and got used to adjusting our habits to fit our plan, we started to think we could get there in five years.
-In the end, we were completely debt-free after just two and a half years.
+Whenever we mentioned this, people told us to be realistic or that “it doesn’t work like that.”
+However, once we got going and got used to adjusting our habits to fit our plan, we started to think we could get there in five years.
+Ultimately, we were completely debt-free after just two and a half years.

 No more minus sign.